 What made the screening so special was that the film has a new score, the product of The Invincible Czars's passion for silent films.
 Although this type of event most often occurs at large classic film festivals, The Invincible Czars routinely perform their new scores for several silent films during screenings around the country each year.
 The band has been making a sweep of the Southeast and Birmingham was a last minute add-on to their schedule.

 Josh Robins, leader of The Invincible Czars, an Austin, TX music ensemble, wrote much of the new score for this film, but said it was really a collaborative effort with input from the band’s violinist, Phil Davidson, and Leila Henley, woodwind instrumentalist.
-It is customary that the band incorporates classical music into the mix
+It is customary that the band incorporates classical music into the mix when scoring a film.
+And this was no exception.

 With Dr. Jekyll and Mr. Hyde, they explored 20th Century French composers.
 Eric Satie’s somewhat frantic Gnossienne No. 1 and No. 5 were used heavily throughout the score.
 Although Satie’s compositions were considered highly experimental in terms of form, rhythm and choral structure in his day, The Invincible Czars’s interpretation and intermingling with their own “class-of-rock” music made them even more so.
 Composer Claude Debussy’s obscure, but eerily beautiful piece, Footsteps in the Snow, added the contrast that was needed during certain scenes of the film.